Where to watch ‘House of the Dragon’ online

 What about the Jon Snow spinoff on HBO Max?

 In June 2022, word leaked that Game of Thrones star Kit Harington is set to reprise his role as Jon Snow for a forthcoming spinoff series that would presumably pick up where GoT left off.
 Few details are known given that the series is in very early development, but the world was abuzz since this leaves the door open for the return of other fan-favorite characters (wherefore art thou, Drogon?).

 Meanwhile, HBO is also working on a few other prequel and spinoff series, including 10,000 Ships (about Princess Nymeria), Voyages (about the aforementioned Sea Snake), and the somewhat lower-stakes Dunk and Egg (inspired by Martin’s eponymous spinoff novella series).
 On top of that, there are also three animated prequel projects in the works.

 Bottom line: Thrones fans have plenty to look forward to—at least when it comes to streaming.
-As for The Winds of Winter (and the fabled seventh and final book in the Game of Thrones saga)?
+As for The Winds of Winter (and the fabled seventh and final book in the Song of Ice and Fire saga)?
 Basically, we know nothing.